monda00/test-bots/README.md

 - File -> Open Bot
 - Enter a Bot URL of `http://localhost:3978/api/messages`

-## Welcoming Users

-The primary goal when creating any bot is to engage your user in a meaningful conversation.
-One of the best ways to achieve this goal is to ensure that from the moment a user first connects, they understand your bot’s main purpose and capabilities, the reason your bot was created.
-See [Send welcome message to users](https://aka.ms/botframework-welcome-instructions) for additional information on how a bot can welcome uers to a conversation.

 ## Deploy the bot to Azure

 To learn more about deploying a bot to Azure, see [Deploy your bot to Azure](https://aka.ms/azuredeployment) for a complete list of deployment instructions.